skial/klas/README.md

 5. The `INLINE_META` ereg map allows you to register your interest in methods that contain an inline meta tag, eg `var a = @:metadata 100;` Your handler should be of the type `ClassType->Field->Field`.
+6. The `RETYPE` string map allows you to register a handler which will return a rebuilt type with matching metadata.
+You handler should be of the type `ClassType->Array<Field>->Null<TypeDefinition>`.
+	To trigger a retype, you have to call `uhx.macro.KlasImp.retype('your.Class', ':metadata')`.
+This should only be called in the macro context.

 You would place the hook after the line `KlasImp.initalize();` in your `initialize` method.